 Methodology

-We evaluated tools on setup speed, proposal readability, follow-up visibility, pricing efficiency, and day-to-day usability for small teams/solo operators.
+We evaluated tools on setup speed, proposal readability, follow-up visibility, pricing efficiency, and day-to-day usability for small teams and solo operators.
 We weighted practical workflow fit over enterprise checkbox features.
+Pricing reflects 2026 published rates.

-Ranked tools for Lawyers and Legal Consultants
+Ranked tools for lawyers and legal consultants

 1. PandaDoc